 - 5 tbsp unsalted butter

 - Place the coffee mixture and the chocolate in a heatproof bowl.
 Place over a pot of simmering water.
+Heat until chocolate is melted.
 (Make sure that the water doesn’t touch the bottom of the bowl.)

-- Remove the pans from the heat and let the chocolate melt for about 5 minutes until perfectly smooth.
-Lift the bowl of chocolate and coffee mixture and beat in butter a tablespoon at a time.
-Place your bowl over water with ice and beat your mixture until cooled to spreading consistency.
+- Lift the bowl of chocolate and coffee mixture and add in butter a tablespoon at a time.
+Place your bowl over water with ice and mix the mixture until cooled to spreading consistency.

 - Spread the icing over your cake using an offset spatula.
-Add chopped almonds over your icing.
+Add shaved/grated chocolate over your icing.

 Note: You can just dust the top with powdered sugar instead of using chocolate icing.
 Or you can top the cake with whatever frosting/icing you fancy.